bfix/dynamo/README.md

 * A print symbol ***** or **#** in the PLOT statement will trigger "point" mode (instead of "line" mode) in the GNUplot graph.

+* `PLTPER` and `PRTPER` can't be variable in the current version of the DYNAMO interpreter.

 ### Build the interpreter

 At the moment no pre-built binaries of the DYNAMO interpreter are provided; to